RethinkLedgers/mortgage-smartcontract/README.md

 displayName = Originator
 party identifier = ledger-party-originator

-This means, when starting up the application, you alaready have four parties allocated.
+This means, when starting up the application, you alaready have 5 parties allocated.

-You have to use party identifiers to log in, and see the display name of the logged in party on th UI, and have to use party display names to refer to other parties on the UI.
+You have to use party identifiers to log in, and see the display name of the logged in party on the UI, and have to use party display names to refer to other parties on the UI.

 Unfortunatley the distinction between party identifiers and display names is not possible yet on Daml Hub, so until this feature becomes available also on Daml Hub, we use a workaround, which you will see in the next section.